 National Association of Attorneys General

-Over her career, Kathy prosecuted hundreds of cases: domestic violence, sexual assaults, and homicides.
-She worked with the FBI, New Castle County, and Delaware State Police in a year- long investigation to identify and arrest a serial killer who tortured and murdered five women.
-Kathy successfully prosecuted Steven Pennell for these crimes.
-This case was the first time that DNA analysis was admitted into evidence in a Delaware Court.
+As a prosecutor for the Delaware Department of Justice, Kathy prosecuted scores of domestic violence, sexual assault and homicide cases.
+She worked with fellow prosecutor Pete Letang, the FBI, New Castle County, and Delaware State Police to identify, arrest and prosecute a serial killer who tortured and murdered five women.
+This case marked the first time that DNA analysis was admitted into evidence in a Delaware Court.

-In January of 2017, Kathy was appointed chief administrative officer of New Castle County by newly elected County Executive Matthew Meyer.
-From June 2017 through December 2017, Kathy concurrently served as the County’s public safety director, overseeing the Police Department, Paramedics and 911 Communications.
+In January of 2017, Kathy was appointed chief administrative officer of New Castle County by County Executive Matthew Meyer.
+As the County’s second-in-command, Kathy managed more then 1500 employees and a budget of $284 million.
+During that time Kathy concurrently served as the County’s public safety director, overseeing the New Castle County Police Department, Paramedics and 911 Communications.

 Kathy has two adult children, a daughter who lives in Wilmington and a son who lives in Baltimore.